IIIF/training/advanced_iiif/modules/omeka/README.md

 ![Workflow in Omeka](img/workflow.png)

 ### Add digital items
-In this project they used a number of Omeka-s plugins to directly add images to Omeka-s and get access to IIIF images and Manifests.
-The plugin they used was called [IIIFServer](https://omeka.org/s/modules/IiifServer/) and this provides a IIIF image server and manifest generator.
-We will not be able to use this plugin on the demo Omeka-s instance but this is useful if you want to combine IIIF images available at Yale with content that is not available as IIIF.
+In this project they used a number of Omeka S modules to directly add images to Omeka S and get access to IIIF images and Manifests.
+The module they used was called [IIIFServer](https://omeka.org/s/modules/IiifServer/) and this provides a IIIF image server and manifest generator.
+We will not be able to use this module on the demo Omeka S instance but this is useful if you want to combine IIIF images available at Yale with content that is not available as IIIF.

 ### Add metadata, tags and mapping
-Omeka-s has extensive metadata editing capabilities and we will see this in the demo instance later.
+Omeka S has extensive metadata editing capabilities and we will see this in the demo instance later.
 It is possible to add tags to content and also geo-locate images.

 ### Create web pages, Use storiies and Exhibit
-This is the one of the main features of Omeka-s and with the possibility of embedding IIIF enabled tools like [storiiies](https://storiiies.cogapp.com/) and [exhibit](https://www.exhibit.so/) provide a rich interactive method of telling stories from collections.
+Creating Web Pages is the one of the main features of Omeka S and with the possibility of embedding IIIF enabled tools like [storiiies](https://storiiies.cogapp.com/) and [exhibit](https://www.exhibit.so/) provide a rich interactive method of telling stories with collections.

-You will see in the guide below that we are limited to using IIIF Images but there are a couple of useful Omeka-s plugins which allow you to work with Manifests and embed either the [Universal Viewer](https://omeka.org/s/modules/UniversalViewer/) or [Mirador](https://github.com/Daniel-KM/Omeka-S-module-Mirador).
-These plugins are unfortunately not available on the demo Omeka-s site.
+You will see in the guide below that we are limited to using IIIF Images not Manifests in the demo Omeka S instance but there are a couple of useful modules which allow you to work with Manifests and embed either the [Universal Viewer](https://omeka.org/s/modules/UniversalViewer/) or [Mirador](https://github.com/Daniel-KM/Omeka-S-module-Mirador).

 ### Share the collection
-For the Ghent project unfortunately the projects couldn't be shared due to copyright issues with the source material.
-There are a couple of example Omeka-s projects which are similar:
+For the Ghent project unfortunately the projects couldn't be shared due to copyright issues with the source material but there are a couple of example Omeka S projects which are similar:

  * [Looking at interior design through historical crime scene photographs](https://www.omeka.ugent.be/interieurdesign/s/plaatsdelict/page/welcome)
  * [An exhibition on the Belgium artist Yvonne Serruys](https://www.omeka.ugent.be/YvonneSerruys/s/in-het-spoor-van/page/welcome)